Catalog Description

 Lecture Objectives:

-1. Identify the economic and cultural importance and influence of animal agriculture in the world, the United States, California and the local area.
+1. Explain the economic and cultural importance of animal agriculture globally, nationally, statewide, and locally.

-2. Compare and contrast animal uses and meat and animal product consumption in different cultures and world economies.
+2. Compare and contrast animal uses and meat/animal product consumption across cultures and world economies.

-3. Describe domestication and the contributions of domestic species and breeds developed by selective breeding.
+3. Describe domestication and the development of domestic species and breeds through selective breeding.

-4. Evaluate data collected in an experiment designed using the scientific method.
+4. Evaluate data from experiments designed using the scientific method.

-5. Compose a scientific paper based on data collected in the course following the format of the journal of animal science.
+5. Write a scientific paper based on data collected in the course, following theĀ Journal of Animal Science format.

-6. Relate basic cell structure to basic cell function while using the cell theory, the cell cycle, cell division and gametogenesis.
+6. Relate cell structure to function, including cell theory, the cell cycle, cell division, and gametogenesis.

-7. Diagram and discuss fundamental principles of genetics including mitosis and meiosis, DNA replication, DNA structure and function, protein synthesis, and gene expression.
+7. Explain and diagram fundamental genetic principles: mitosis, meiosis, DNA replication and structure/function, protein synthesis, and gene expression.

-8. Calculate gene frequency, probability and genetic progress (genetic change).
+8. Calculate gene frequency, probability, and genetic change.

-9. Identify basic internal and external anatomy of domestic animals using proper terminology.
+9. Identify basic internal and external anatomy of domestic animals using correct terminology.

-10. Relate fundamental physiology of domestic animals to the anatomy of several body systems including but not limited to cardiovascular, reproductive, digestive, endocrine, exocrine, immune and muscle.
+10. Relate the fundamental physiology of domestic animals to the anatomy of major body systems, including (but not limited to) cardiovascular, reproductive, digestive, endocrine, exocrine, immune, and muscular systems.

-11. Identify the effects of several hormones including but not limited to progesterone, estradiol, prostaglandin, testosterone, FSH, LH, GnRH, somatotropin, epinephrine, cortisol, and thyroxin.
+11. Describe the effects of key hormones such as (but not limited to) progesterone, estradiol, prostaglandin, testosterone, FSH, LH, GnRH, somatotropin, epinephrine, cortisol, and thyroxin.

-12. Compare the various digestive types of domestic animal species and the nutritive values of the feedstuff they consume.
+12. Compare digestive systems of domestic animal species and the nutritive value of their feedstuffs.

-13. Assess an animal's nutrient requirements based on their stage of the biological cycle.
+13. Assess nutrient requirements based on an animal's stage in the biological cycle.

-14. Relate several basic animal behaviors to environmental conditions and relate to domestication, health and performance.
+14. Relate basic animal behaviors to environmental conditions, domestication, health, and performance.

-15. Apply basic biology discussed throughout the course to the management of domestic animal species.
+15. Apply fundamental biological principles to the management of domestic animal species.

-16. Evaluate current technology used in animal production.
-Areas to be discussed include but are not limited to biotechnology, artificial insemination, embryo transfer, and methods of testing animal products for contamination.
+16. Evaluate current animal production technologies, including (but are not limited to) biotechnology, artificial insemination, embryo transfer, and methods for testing animal products for contamination.

-18. Compare and contrast the effects, both physiological and economic, of various diseases affecting domestic animals and evaluate their impact on human health.
+18. Compare the physiological and economic effects of various diseases in domestic animals and evaluate their impact on human health.

 19. Apply basic management strategies for disease control and prevention.